vaska80s/sampleTask/uploaderBot/README.md

 To compile and run this script the following software is required:
 [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html),
 [Maven](http://maven.apache.org/download.cgi) and [RabbitMQ](https://www.rabbitmq.com/download.html).
-All software do not required any special configuration steps.
+All software do not require any special configuration steps.

 ## Compilation